2026 Mental Health Service Scholarship

 Eligibility

-- Minimum GPA of 3.0 and in good academic standing.
+- Candidates for this scholarship should have a minimum GPA of 3.0 and be in good overall academic standing.

 Application Requirements